 John David Morley was an English writer and novelist, the youngest child of the artist and sculpter Patricia Morley (née Booth), and grandson of Victor Booth, who was a piano professor at the Royal Academy of Music.
 He had written ten novels, including the bestseller Pictures from the Water Trade.

 John David Morley (David) died on 18th February 2018, alongside the lady who he was devoted to, his soul mate, and for whom he had been caring for many years in her old age.
-They decided it was time to go together as neither wanted to live without the other.
-Though I guessed this might happen from reading his novel Ella Morris, I was still taken by surprise on hearing the sad news as his last email to me on 7 January 2018 gave no hint of he was about to end his life (this email is included in the collection below).
+Though I guessed this might happen from reading his novel Ella Morris, I was still taken by surprise on hearing the sad news.
+His last email to me was on 7 January 2018 (included in the collection below).
 I was not feeling well at the time.
 When I finally managed to reply, it was on 18 February – not knowing that was the day he died.
-For them it was a beautiful death, yet incresingly I feel the loss of him.
+Increasingly I feel the loss of him.

 David said to me in July 2017: "Meanwhile my writing days are over... the spark which ignites a writing project has remained extinguished, and I don’t miss it..."
-This might be lethal for a creative person when making the choice of life or death and I prayed that somehow the spark would return.
+This might be lethal for a creative person and I prayed that somehow the spark would return.
 He discussed with me my work, his work, other people's work, performing arts, the cross-cultural, creation of drama and especially written drama... and on other topics such as love.
 He gave me intellectual and creative stimuli that I so badly needed.
 It is difficult knowing there will be no more.

 David was the spark that ignited my aspiration in projects yet to be accomplished.
 The following list may be of interest to those who know him or want to know him, and to the creative – a reason for my website is to provide creative materials/inspiration for others.